 Bad data is defined as anything greater than the

 Only good and uncertain data is used to calculate the summary values listed above.
 Bad data is ignored for these calculations.
 Each aggregate contains counts of the three types of data:

 countbad.
 If no quality code data is available for a time series record, it is considered good.

 The IoT TS Aggregates Service exposes its API for realizing the following tasks:

-- This service does not support time zones that are 15 or 45 minutes off a UTC hour, such as Nepal standard time (UTC+05:45).
-Time zones that are 30 minutes off a UTC hour are supported, such as India (UTC+05:30).
-Time zones that are an integer number of hours off GMT are supported.
+- Time zones that are 15 or 45 minutes off a UTC hour (e.g. Nepal standard time (UTC+05:45)) are not supported.
+Time zones that are an integer number of hours off GMT or 30 minutes off a UTC hour (e.g. India (UTC+05:30)), are supported.

 To get the current list of restrictions go to release notes and choose the latest date.
-From there go to "MindAccess Developer Plan Subscribers and MindAccess Operator Plan Subscribers" and pick the IoT service you are interested in.
+From there, go to "MindAccess Developer Plan Subscribers and MindAccess Operator Plan Subscribers" and pick the IoT TS Aggregates Service.